Pronunciation: bah-RO-suh-SOR-us

 Barrosasaurus casamiquelai

 Although similar sounding, Barrosasaurus and Barosaurus were like chalk and cheese.
-The latter is a diplodocid; impressive in total length but short in the torso, with the longest neck of all known North American sauropods and a name that literally means "heavy lizard", and the former, despite being an actual heavy lizard, isn't.
+The latter is a diplodocid: impressive in total length but short in the torso, with the longest neck of all known North American sauropods and a name that literally means "heavy lizard", while the former, despite being an actual heavy lizard, is not.

 (Casamiquela's Sierra Barrosa lizard)Etymology